khx0/mpl-benchmarks/README.md

 # mpl-benchmarks
 Useful matplotlib snippets and plotting routines.
-I routinely wish to adjust all aspects of matplotlib plots and use this repository to collect examples that I frequently reuse.
-In particular I want to illustrate how much potential matplotlib has if one goes beyond the defaults.
+I routinely wish to adjust many aspects of matplotlib figures and use this repository to collect examples that I frequently reuse.
+In particular, I want to illustrate how much potential matplotlib has if one goes beyond the defaults.

-For some cases I provide full and minimal versions of the same plotting case.
+For some cases I provide full and minimal versions of the same plotting example.
-The full version shows the custom version, how I use them, whilst the minimal version is meant to be a minimal requirement python script that focuses on the single issue that I wish to highlight, without further ado.
+The full version shows my highly custom version, how I use them, whilst the minimal version is meant to be a minimal requirement python script that focuses on the single issue that I wish to highlight, without further ado.